davekinkead/ristretto/specs/specification.md

 # The Ristretto Specification

 This specification doubles the code test for the Ristretto gem.
+If it is in here, it should be passing the tests.

 ## Indented Codeblocks